matthewww/fpv-motor-size-compare/README.md

+Note: this was an experiment to see what I can build using only Copilot, and only using Github iOS.
+I have never cloned the code to my PC.

 # FPV Motor Size Comparison Tool

 Interactive 3D visualization tool for comparing FPV motor sizes.
 Built with React, Three.js, and React Three Fiber.